laurent-lu/SMC-Image-Denoising/README.md

 This repository provides our denoiser application  into the Mitsuba 3 renderer (https://github.com/mitsuba-renderer/mitsuba3):

-**Notes**: Supplied code and data have been tested and validated on Linux (Ubuntu, debian, Manjaro) and Windows.
+**Notes**: Supplied code and data have been tested and validated on Linux (Ubuntu, Debian, Manjaro) and Windows.

 ## Step by Step installation